tusharvidhani3/battery-notify/README.md

 (Open settings then search startup then add new program and select the script)

 ### 4. Logout and relogin your current session and enjoy elongated battery lifespan by turning of charging at 80%

+(Don't delete the cloned repo or any files inside it after installation)